39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Taraknath Das

-28. What was the most important cause that sparked the Ghadar Movement?
+28. What was the most important reason behind the outbreak of the Ghadar Revolution?

 (a) Arrest of Lala Hardayal